- Mar 15

 This weekend, the Chicago River will flow green and people dressed in green across the country will flood the streets, bars, and restaurants for St. Patrick’s Day.
 The holiday, originally celebrated in honor of the patron saint of Ireland, has become a drinking holiday for many Americans.
 It can be easy for nondrinkers and those in recovery to feel excluded and uncomfortable during the holiday weekend.
-So here is the Gateway Foundation guide to activities that will help with staying sober this St. Patrick’s Day and some tips in case you find yourself among the pint glasses:
+So here is the Gateway guide to activities that will help with staying sober this St. Patrick’s Day and some tips in case you find yourself among the pint glasses:

 Stay in and Enjoy Your Favorite Indoor Activities

 Whether you prefer Netflix, Hulu, or Amazon Prime, there are plenty of streaming options to choose from.
 Marathon a new series or re-watch a classic film from the comfort of your own home.

 If sports are more to your liking, then, as you probably already know, you’re in luck—March Madness.
 College basketball is now at the forefront of the sports world with games playing nearly every minute of the day.
 Even if your ride or die team failed to make it into the tournament or is already out, there are plenty of exciting matchups and Cinderella stories waiting to happen.